 Adele has expertise in the optimisation of novel antibodies for research and diagnostic immunohistochemistry on formalin fixed paraffin embedded (FFPE) tissue.

 Angela Chou (right panel) is a fellow of the Royal College of Pathologists of Australasia.
-She divides her time between a busy clinical practice at SydPath, St Vincent's Hospital, Sydney, and research work at the Garvan Institute of Medical Research where she is a doctoral candidate.
+She divides her time between a busy clinical practice at SydPath, St Vincent's Hospital, Sydney, and research work at the Garvan Institute of Medical Research where she is a post-doctoral Fellow.